EFForTS-B10/NetVest/README.md

 •	ecol_biodiv_ncinv.nls

 •	ecol_biodiv_ncinv_unit_test.nls

 •	ecol_biodiv_ncinv_integration_test.nls

 ### Functionality

 •	Application of NetVest to couple programming language and environment NetLogo [B1] with NATCAP InVEST® models [B2] for simulation of complex economic-ecological trade-offs

 •	InVEST maps are generated based on agent-related variables in NetLogo

 •	LULC types can be mapped between NetLogo and InVEST®

 •	InVEST® ecosystem-service score is returned as NetLogo agent property for each time step

 •	For testing purposes unit test, integration test and system test are attached.
 The system test as test scenario allows to simulate the impact of rubber and oil palm plantations on habitat quality in a test model landscape within EFForTS-ABM [B3]

 ### Installation
 It is highly recommended to install and execute the models on a Linux System running the Ubuntu 20.04 version.

 •	Install Ubuntu 20.04 see [B4]

 •	Install InVEST® Python API see [B5]

 •	Install NetLogo version 6.2.1 see [B1]

-•	Install EFForTS-ABM version 1.1 see [B6]
+•	Open EFForTS-ABM version 1.1 (clone this repository)

 Installation and execution on other system setups might be possible but is not thoroughly tested.
 ### Configuration